TheMTtakeover/goat-rulings/goat-all-rulings.md

 *   “D.D.
 Crazy Beast” must remain face-up on the field to remove a monster from the field due to an attack.
 Monsters that destroy “D.D.
 Crazy Beast” or return “D.D.
 Crazy Beast” to the hand as a result of being attacked or destroyed will not be removed from play as a result of “D.D.
 Crazy Beast.”

-#### D. D. DESIGNATOR
+#### D.D.
+DESIGNATOR

 Individual Card FAQs:

-*   You can't activate "D. D. Designator" if you have no cards in your hand, or if "D. D. Designator" is the only card in your hand.
+*   You can't activate "D.D.
+Designator" if you have no cards in your hand, or if "D.D.
+Designator" is the only card in your hand.
 *   If you have your opponent's card in your hand because of "Exchange", you can remove it from play if you name a card your opponent doesn't have in his hand.
-*   You declare the card name when you activate "D. D. Designator".
+*   You declare the card name when you activate "D.D.
+Designator".
-*   If your opponent has no cards in his hand when "D. D. Designator" resolves, the effect of "D. D. Designator" is negated.
+*   If your opponent has no cards in his hand when "D.D.
+Designator" resolves, the effect of "D.D.
+Designator" is negated.
-*   You can't activate "D. D. Designator" when your opponent has no cards in his hand.
+*   You can't activate "D.D.
+Designator" when your opponent has no cards in his hand.
-*   If you activate "D. D. Designator" and your opponent has 2 copies of the same card in hand, you (the player who activated "D. D. Designator") select which of the 2 cards is removed from play (this can be important if your opponent holds your card because of "Exchange").
+*   If you activate "D.D.
+Designator" and your opponent has 2 copies of the same card in hand, you (the player who activated "D.D.
+Designator") select which of the 2 cards is removed from play (this can be important if your opponent holds your card because of "Exchange").

 Netrep Rulings:

-*   You MUST have another card in your hand besides “D. D. Designator” in order to activate this card.
+*   You MUST have another card in your hand besides “D.D.
+Designator” in order to activate this card.
-*   If you no longer have an additional card in your hand when “D. D. Designator” resolves (for example, if you activate “Type Zero Magic Crusher’s” effect in a chain), then “D. D. Designator’s” effect disappears.
+*   If you no longer have an additional card in your hand when “D.D.
+Designator” resolves (for example, if you activate “Type Zero Magic Crusher’s” effect in a chain), then “D.D.
+Designator’s” effect disappears.
 *   If “Reload” is chained to the activation of “D.D.
 Designator,” “Reload” must resolve first before the hand is revealed for the effect of “D.D.
 Designator.”

-#### D. D. DYNAMITE
+#### D.D.
+DYNAMITE

 Individual Card FAQs:

-*   Count the number of cards removed from play when “D. D. Dynamite” resolves, not when it is activated.
+*   Count the number of cards removed from play when “D.D.
+Dynamite” resolves, not when it is activated.

-#### D. D. SCOUT PLANE
+#### D.D.
+SCOUT PLANE

 Individual Card FAQs:

-*   It is the OWNER of "D. D. Scout Plane" that Special Summons it.
-Even if your opponent controls your "D. D. Scout Plane", if it is removed from play, you get to Special Summon it.
+*   It is the OWNER of "D.D.
+Scout Plane" that Special Summons it.
+Even if your opponent controls your "D.D.
+Scout Plane", if it is removed from play, you get to Special Summon it.
-*   If you don't have a vacant Monster Card Zone when "D. D. Scout Plane" would be Special Summoned, "D. D. Scout Plane" is destroyed and sent to the Graveyard.
+*   If you don't have a vacant Monster Card Zone when "D.D.
+Scout Plane" would be Special Summoned, "D.D.
+Scout Plane" is destroyed and sent to the Graveyard.
-*   "D. D. Scout Plane"'s effect activates whether it is removed from your hand, Deck, Graveyard, or the field.
+*   "D.D.
+Scout Plane"'s effect activates whether it is removed from your hand, Deck, Graveyard, or the field.
-*   If "D. D. Scout Plane" is removed from play and is face-down while out of play, such as with "Lightforce Sword" or "Different Dimension Capsule", "D. D. Scout Plane"'s effect does not activate.
-But if "D. D. Scout Plane" was face-down on the field, and was removed by "Nobleman of Crossout", it is placed face-up while out of play and its effect does activate.
+*   If "D.D.
+Scout Plane" is removed from play and is face-down while out of play, such as with "Lightforce Sword" or "Different Dimension Capsule", "D.D.
+Scout Plane"'s effect does not activate.
+But if "D.D.
+Scout Plane" was face-down on the field, and was removed by "Nobleman of Crossout", it is placed face-up while out of play and its effect does activate.
-*   If "D. D. Scout Plane" is face-down on the field while "Banisher of the Light" is in play, and "D. D. Scout Plane" is destroyed by "Raigeki Break", it is removed from play and its effect activates because it is placed face-up out of play.
+*   If "D.D.
+Scout Plane" is face-down on the field while "Banisher of the Light" is in play, and "D.D.
+Scout Plane" is destroyed by "Raigeki Break", it is removed from play and its effect activates because it is placed face-up out of play.
-*   If "D. D. Scout Plane" is destroyed by "Dark Ruler Ha Des" and then removed from play to Special Summon "Chaos Emperor Dragon - Envoy of the End", "D. D. Scout Plane"'s effect activates and it will be Special Summoned.
+*   If "D.D.
+Scout Plane" is destroyed by "Dark Ruler Ha Des" and then removed from play to Special Summon "Chaos Emperor Dragon - Envoy of the End", "D.D.
+Scout Plane"'s effect activates and it will be Special Summoned.
-*   If "D. D. Scout Plane" is destroyed by "Lesser Fiend", "D. D. Scout Plane"'s effect activates and it is Special Summoned even if "Dark Ruler Ha Des" was also in play when it was destroyed.
+*   If "D.D.
+Scout Plane" is destroyed by "Lesser Fiend", "D.D.
+Scout Plane"'s effect activates and it is Special Summoned even if "Dark Ruler Ha Des" was also in play when it was destroyed.
-*   If "D. D. Scout Plane" is removed during an End Phase, it is Special Summoned with its effect during that same End Phase.
+*   If "D.D.
+Scout Plane" is removed during an End Phase, it is Special Summoned with its effect during that same End Phase.
-*   "D. D. Scout Plane"'s effect can only activate once during the same End Phase, so if a combo of "Banisher of the Light" and "King Tiger Wanghu" is set up, "D. D. Scout Plane" will only be Special Summoned once.
+*   "D.D.
+Scout Plane"'s effect can only activate once during the same End Phase, so if a combo of "Banisher of the Light" and "King Tiger Wanghu" is set up, "D.D.
+Scout Plane" will only be Special Summoned once.
-*   If "D. D. Scout Plane" is removed from play and then returned to the Graveyard with "Miracle Dig" the same turn, its effect is reset and it remains in the Graveyard and is not Special Summoned.
+*   If "D.D.
+Scout Plane" is removed from play and then returned to the Graveyard with "Miracle Dig" the same turn, its effect is reset and it remains in the Graveyard and is not Special Summoned.
-*   If "Prohibition" was used and "D. D. Scout Plane" is prohibited, "D. D. Scout Plane" cannot be Special Summoned and remains removed from play.
+*   If "Prohibition" was used and "D.D.
+Scout Plane" is prohibited, "D.D.
+Scout Plane" cannot be Special Summoned and remains removed from play.
-*   If "D. D. Scout Plane" is removed from play with "Different Dimension Gate", "D. D. Scout Plane"'s effect activates and "D. D. Scout Plane" is Special Summoned.
+*   If "D.D.
+Scout Plane" is removed from play with "Different Dimension Gate", "D.D.
+Scout Plane"'s effect activates and "D.D.
+Scout Plane" is Special Summoned.
 If "Different Dimension Gate" is later destroyed, the other removed monster is returned to the field at that time.

-#### D. D. WARRIOR LADY

-Individual Card FAQs:

-*   You don't have to activate "D. D. Warrior Lady"'s effect if you don't want to.
-*   When your “D. D. Warrior Lady” attacks your opponent's “Fiber Jar”, if you activate her effect then “Fiber Jar” is Step 1 of the chain, because it is mandatory, and “D. D. Warrior Lady” is Step 2 of the chain because it is an optional effect.
-"D. D. Warrior Lady” removes from play both monsters, and then resolve the effect of “Fiber Jar”.
-“D. D. Warrior Lady” and “Fiber Jar” are not shuffled into the Deck.
-*   When your “D. D. Warrior Lady” attacks “Wall of Illusion”, if you activate her effect then “Wall of Illusion” is Step 1 of the chain, because it is mandatory, and “D. D. Warrior Lady” is Step 2 of the chain because it is an optional effect.
-The effect of “D. D. Warrior Lady” removes from play both monsters, then the effect of “Wall of Illusion” disappears, since the attacking monster is no longer on the field.
-*   If your "D. D. Warrior Lady" attacks your opponent's "D. D. Warrior Lady", your "D. D. Warrior Lady" is Step 1 of the chain and your opponent's is Step 2, and when Step 2 resolves, both "D. D. Warrior Lady" cards are removed from play and your "D. D. Warrior Lady"'s effect disappears.

-Netrep Rulings:

-*   Any time “D.D.
-Warrior Lady” is involved in battle, the controller of “D.D.
-Warrior Lady” may use its effect, regardless of if it inflicts damage.
-*   If “D.D.
-Warrior Lady” is destroyed by “Dark Ruler Ha Des”, “Dark Balter the Terrible,” or a monster equipped with “Wicked Breaking Flamberge – Baou,” “D.D.
-Warrior Lady” will not receive its effect.
-*   “D.D.
-Warrior Lady’s” effect is not targeting.
-*   If “Skill Drain” is active when “D.D.
-Warrior Lady’s” effect resolves, the effect of “D.D.
-Warrior Lady” is negated.

 #### D.D.
 SURVIVOR

 Individual Card FAQs:

-*   The effect of “D. D. Survivor” activates during the End Phase if “D. D. Survivor” is currently removed from play.
+*   The effect of “D.D.
+Survivor” activates during the End Phase if “D.D.
+Survivor” is currently removed from play.
 It does NOT activate at the moment he is removed from play.
 You can chain to this effect.
-*   You can activate “Divine Wrath” against the effect of “D. D. Survivor” when it activates during the End Phase.
-In this case, “D. D. Survivor” is not actually Special Summoned.
-“D. D. Survivor” remains removed from play (its effect doesn’t activate again).
+*   You can activate “Divine Wrath” against the effect of “D.D.
+Survivor” when it activates during the End Phase.
+In this case, “D.D.
+Survivor” is not actually Special Summoned.
+“D.D.
+Survivor” remains removed from play (its effect doesn’t activate again).
-*   If “Skill Drain” is active when “D. D. Survivor” is removed from play, it is still Special Summoned because its effect activates during the End Phase while it is removed from play.
+*   If “Skill Drain” is active when “D.D.
+Survivor” is removed from play, it is still Special Summoned because its effect activates during the End Phase while it is removed from play.
-*   If you have no open Monster Card Zones during your End Phase, and “D. D. Survivor” is currently removed from play, he is not Special Summoned.
+*   If you have no open Monster Card Zones during your End Phase, and “D.D.
+Survivor” is currently removed from play, he is not Special Summoned.
-*   If “D. D. Survivor” is removed from play, then placed in the Graveyard with “Miracle Dig”, he is not Special Summoned.
+*   If “D.D.
+Survivor” is removed from play, then placed in the Graveyard with “Miracle Dig”, he is not Special Summoned.
-*   If “D. D. Survivor” is removed from play with “Dimensionhole”, and “D. D. Survivor” is Special Summoned by its effect, the effect of “Dimensionhole” ends (freeing up the “occupied” Monster Card Zone) even though the effect of “Dimensionhole” did not return “D. D. Survivor” to the field.
+*   If “D.D.
+Survivor” is removed from play with “Dimensionhole”, and “D.D.
+Survivor” is Special Summoned by its effect, the effect of “Dimensionhole” ends (freeing up the “occupied” Monster Card Zone) even though the effect of “Dimensionhole” did not return “D.D.
+Survivor” to the field.
-*   If “D. D. Survivor” or “D. D. Scout Plane” is removed from play with “Interdimensional Matter Transporter”, you can choose whether it is Special Summoned (with its effect) or returned to the field (with “Interdimensional Matter Transporter”).
+*   If “D.D.
+Survivor” or “D.D.
+Scout Plane” is removed from play with “Interdimensional Matter Transporter”, you can choose whether it is Special Summoned (with its effect) or returned to the field (with “Interdimensional Matter Transporter”).

 #### D.D.
 TRAP HOLE